 These are great opportunities for students to take part in career focussed learning while they continue their study at school.

-From 1/1/2013 the policy for school based apprenticeships and traineeships will be changing, the key changes are as follows:
+The policy for school-based apprenticeships and traineeships are as follows:

 - Minimum of 50 paid working days per 12 month period